Tantalum(IV) sulfide: Preparation

 (a): Schematic of the David star pattern in 1T-TaS_{2} where green atoms are S and purple are Ta. (b) and (c) are STM images (6.5 K) before and after application of 2.8 V pulses through the STM tip.
 Insets show ~10 times magnified images.

 Atomic resolution image of 1T-TaS_{2} (298 K).
 Acquired using HAADF STEM.
-Scale bar 2nm.
+Scale bar 2 nm.

 TaS_{2} is prepared by reaction of powdered tantalum and sulfur at ~900 °C. It is purified and crystallized by chemical vapor transport using iodine as the transporting agent: